ONSdigital/explore-local-statistics-data/employment-rate/README.md

-The time period need to be in Gregorian format, as provided in latest employment-rate.csv (SC 24/08).
+The time period needs to be in Gregorian format.